The Shunpike Storefront in South Lake Union

 I have been poring over all the Pinhole Project images.
 Each day brings new choices.
 With almost four thousand images in the archive it is difficult to choose.
 I have been printing from different “galleries” or folders on the website.
 One print I have done is from people who have shot at least ten images and now they have their own folders on the website.
 I am not done yet but I printed this one yesterday.

-These prints are 22 x 17 inches.
+These big pieces of paper are 22 x 17 inches.
 I think I can only fit six in the installation.
 On the window, inside looking out will be several pinhole tins that will be taking photographs of the street.
 I will use several tins and put a print on the window next to the camera so people can understand how they see.
 I have a saltine tin two hole that has been used three times.
 The problem is, I only have crazy photographs from that camera, it must a camera with the crazies.
 My brother, Steve Neuhauser, used the camera inside his boathouse where he lives on his boat.
 This is what he took a photograph of.
 The featured image is also from the Saltine Tin.

 This image was made in a old Poinsettia covered Christmas tin.
 I think it must have held cookies.
 It is the perfect shape for a two hole camera.
 This I took during the pandemic, hung the day the lockdown began and finished on April 26th.
 I am planning on using it in the window too.